 On a positive note, the report shows that the number of ASX 200 boards that have reached the 30% target has risen to 71, more than double the number that had reached the target two years ago.
 Women also make up 25.4% of ASX 200 directorships.

-The WiT Board Readiness™ program aims to address these issues by building the calibre of candidates available for Board selection.
+The WiT Board ReadinessTM Program aims to address these issues by building the calibre of candidates available for Board selection.
 Participants are equipped with skills required to become highly effective Board members and an opportunity to showcase their skills to some of Queensland's highest profile organisations.

 Our 2016 Graduates